Rajeshwari21/cs673-f20-lab00/README.md

 - Task 4: If `n` could be as large as `10^5`, would your solution still work fast enough? (for the sake of simplicity, let's not worry about precision here.)

-# Review of Discrete Math
+## Quiz Questions

+## References

 Note that CS673 focuses on designing and analyzing algorithms, rather than implementing them.
 As such, it is important for you to review some of the materials from Discrete Math.
 Relevant references are provided below, which you should take a look before the beginning for the fall semester.
 We will quickly review these materials (during the first week), and the course will assume that you are familiar with these topics, after the first week.

 Below, you will find two (textbook) references (DS and MCS), which are **available online** and **for free**.
 You do NOT have to read the entire references, but you will find them useful in preparation for taking CS673.

 - Mathematical Proofs